Owen-Langfield/KmapPy/README.md

 # KmapPy

-KmapPy is a simple program that asks the user their variable names and the truth table output as that is dependent on thos variables entered.
+KmapPy is a simple program that asks the user their variable names and the truth table output as that is dependent on those variables entered.

-From there it will return prime implicants and the boolean expressions for each one, as well as the final output equation.
+From there it will return prime implicants and the Boolean expressions for each one, as well as the final output equation.

-KmapPy was developed for an assigment to avoid solving several large kmaps manually.
+KmapPy was developed for an assignment to avoid solving several large K-maps manually.
 This algorithm *should* work for n-variables, however it has not been tested for more than 6.

 ## How to use